 The scholarship is for one year with an extension to the second year of study, as appropriate, which shall be conditional on the scholar maintaining a satisfactory level of performance as determined by the institute.

-The maximum duration of scholarship award is two years for masters and doctorate programs.
+The maximum duration of scholarship award is two years for masters and three years for doctorate programs.

 - Gained admission to an approved MA/PhD course at an academic institution .